William ‘Bill’ R. Jackson Sr.

-The Funeral will be at the 11 a.m., on Thursday, April 22, 2021 at Centenary United Methodist Church located at 704 SW Ave D Avenue Lawton Oklahoma 73507.
+The Funeral will be at 11 a.m. on Thursday, April 22, 2021 at Centenary United Methodist Church located at 704 SW Ave D Avenue, Lawton.
+The service will be livestreamed and can be viewed at the church’s Facebook page or the funeral home Facebook page.

-The Burial will be at the 2 p.m. at Fort Sill National Cemetery located at 2648 NE Jake Dunn Road, Elgin.
+The Burial will be at 2 p.m. at Fort Sill National Cemetery located at 2648 NE Jake Dunn Road Elgin.

-The family will begin receiving visitors at Becker-Rabon Funeral Home on Wednesday, April 21, 2021 from noon until 2 p.m.
+The family will begin receiving visitors at Becker- Rabon Funeral Home on Wednesday, April 21, 2021 at noon until 2 p.m.
 The visitation will resume at 5 p.m. until 7 p.m.

+William R. ‘Bill’ Jackson, Sr. of Lawton, passed peacefully on Wednesday April 14, 2021 after a short illness.

 William grew up with his sisters Carole Williams and Delores J. Greene.